The 11 Best MP3 Tag Editors (Free and Paid Options)

 2. MusicBrainz Picard (free)

-MusicBrainz Picard is an open-source MP3 tag editor that’s compatible with most popular music file formats, including WAV, FLAC, WMA, and M4A.
+MusicBrainz Picard is an open-source MP3 tag editor that’s compatible with most popular audio file formats, including WAV, FLAC, WMA, and M4A.
 It’s one of the most versatile options available, with versions for Windows, Mac, and OS X.

 The MusicBrainz Picard software is designed specifically for efficient batch tagging, though you can certainly use it to edit individual files.
 Once you’ve organized your music into groups based on the album or artist, the program offers several different tag-search options.
 Choose Lookup or Scan, and the software will use existing metadata or the file’s Universally Unique Identifier to search different databases.